Proliecan/LaTex-template-university-short/README.md

 # LaTex-Template for short and fast Documents
 This Template is intended for very short documents such as homework, that still should be formatted properly.

+ ## HOW TO USE
+ 1. Copy the Logo to your directory.
+ 2. Make a sub-directory for any seperate document you want to create.
+ 3. Copy the "template.tex" to the subdirectory.
+ 4. Fill in your information & title.
+ 5. Type your content & you're done!

+## General Information:
 It is
 + short
 + lightweight